How to Identify the Signs and Patterns of Codependency

 - Knowing you are capable to have and maintain a healthy relationship that functions normally

 - Learning that it is healthy for you to set limits and healthy boundaries, and you can change the way you communicate with friends and family

-- Knowing you are valuable, lovable, and it is important to take care of yourself
+- Knowing you are valuable, and lovable, and it is important to take care of yourself

 - Realizing it is not necessary to get external validation from others, your self-worth comes from within